Chocolate4U/Iran-sing-box-rules/README.md

   Contains a list of local (LAN) IP addresses.

 - `geoip:arvancloud`
-  Contains IP addresses of ArvanCloud.ir CDN.
+  Contains the IP addresses of ArvanCloud.ir CDN.

 - `geoip:derakcloud`
-  Contains IP addresses of Derak.cloud CDN.
+  Contains the IP addresses of Derak.cloud CDN.

 - `geoip:iranserver`
-  Contains IP addresses of IranServer.com CDN.
+  Contains the IP addresses of IranServer.com CDN.

 - `geoip:parspack`
-  Contains IP addresses of ParsPack.com CDN.
+  Contains the IP addresses of ParsPack.com CDN.

 - `geoip:cloudflare`
-  Contains IP addresses of Cloudflare CDN.
+  Contains the IP addresses of Cloudflare CDN.

 - `geoip:google`
   Contains the IP addresses of Google, GoogleCloud and GoogleBot.